ahlee-smwu/MCEF/README.md

-# SDT
+# Multimodal Correlated Fusion Network for Emotion Recognition in Utterance Level

-This repository is the implementation for our paper *[A Transformer-based Model with Self-distillation for Multimodal Emotion Recognition in Conversations](https://ieeexplore.ieee.org/abstract/document/10109845)*.
+This repository is based on SDT model and source.

 ## Model Architecture
 <!-- ![Image of SDT](fig/SDT.jpg) -->